LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 Ortho(x,y,z) = (x,y)
 $$

-This transformation is simple and allows us to visualize 3D objects easily, as we have done so far.
+This projection type is the one we have being using so far, is simple and allows us to visualize 3D objects easily.
 However, it does not consider depth, so objects that are far away look the same size as if they were closer.
 Intuitively, this is a consequence of ignoring the Z coordinate.
 Our projection function ignores the depth of vertices.

 ![Proyección ortográfica: Los puntos del cubo se transforman a puntos en el plano simplemente descartando su coordenada Z.](/assets/images/torus-cpp/Proyeccin_ortogrfica_(1).png)